 This is when looking out for a mate is particularly important, because those in distress may not see it for themselves.
 Being prepared on what to say and do for someone who you think is having a difficult time is invaluable.

 But we don’t always know what to say or do, or if what we’ve said or done is the right thing.
 In the same way that doing a First Aid course helps you prepare for a physical emergency, you can also do a course that prepares you for a Mental Health emergency.
-One such course is Mental Health and Crisis Support, a one-day course that covers an overview of mental health, when and how to intervene and provide support in a mental health crisis.
+One such course is Mental Health and Crisis Support, a one-day course that covers an overview of mental health, including when and how to intervene and provide support in a mental health crisis.
 Alternatively, you can also complete a short First Aid for the Mind eLearning.
 Being trained and prepared gives you a level of comfort in knowing that if a colleague, friend or family member is struggling, then you have the awareness and knowledge to step in and ask the right questions in a caring and supportive way.
 Learn more about how to create a mentally healthy workplace.

-Our tradies make up a large percentage of our workforce and often do the thankless and hard tasks, which can be the riskiest to their own health and wellbeing.
+Our tradies make up a large percentage of our workforce and often do the hard yet thankless tasks, which can be the riskiest to their own health and wellbeing.
 If you’re a tradie, looking out for your own health and that of your workmates is the smart thing to do.
 With the number of tradies in our workforce set to increase by the tens of thousands in the next 5 years, the issues will only grow in number if we don’t improve our approach.

 By looking out for your own health and the health of others, we can all work towards reducing the high level of injury, accident and fatality that tradies are disproportionally subjected to.
 If lives can be saved by improved safety and techniques, or even if a wound can be bandaged appropriately to reduce infection and pain, then our entire community's wellbeing can only improve.